Better CLI on your QNAP NAS

 exec /opt/bin/zsh

-is no longer available, you can stil log into your account -- it'll just fall back to the default /bin/sh
+fiThis way, if /opt/bin/zsh is no longer available, you can stil log into your account -- it'll just fall back to the default /bin/sh shell.

 - Log out and back in, and configure Zsh with some basic settings.